chain4travel/camino-docs/docs/camino-messenger/messenger-fees.md

 The bot automatically adds a network fee cheque to every message.
 Cheques are incremental and compute the total amount of network fee for sending all the messages, since installation of the messenger bot.
 Cheques are unique per sending and receiving CM Account and messenger bot.
 The cheques are collected by the messenger server and periodically cashed-in.
 Only the last cheque received will be cashed-in and the on-chain cash-in operation compares the current cash-in amount to the last cash-in operation to compute the difference that is to be collected.

-The distributor bot also collects the Service Fee settings upon firstly sending a message to a supplier (and periodically afterwards).
+The distributor bot also collects the Service Fee settings upon first sending of a message to a supplier (and periodically afterwards).
 A Service Fee cheque is always attached, but the collectible value can be set to 0.
 The Service Fee cheque is also cumulative and sent to the supplier.
 These Cheques are also unique per Bot, Distributor and Supplier CM Account.
 In a similar way the supplier periodically cashes-in the last check received and the on-chain operation pays-out the difference compared to the previous cash-in operation.

 **Disclaimer**: in this explanation we assume an exchange rate of 1 CAM = 0.15€.
 As the CAM is a freely tradeable volatile cryptocurrency, its value can change at any given moment.